LawRato

 3. Do request an in-home custody evaluation.

-7. Do work with an experienced child custody lawyer.
+7. Work with an experienced child custody lawyer.

 8. Don't talk about your ex-wife/husband negatively to your kids.